DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 You should try to keep your server up-to-date, especially the parts that are facing the public internet (the Linux kernel, SSH, WireGuard).

-There two major ways to achieve this: a service that sends you a mail when updates are available, so you can run them manually (*apticron*) - or one that installs security-updates automatically (and possibly reboots the system afterwards, if needed - *unattended-upgrades*).
+There are two major ways to achieve this: a service that sends you a mail when updates are available, so you can run them manually (*apticron*) - or one that installs security-updates automatically (and possibly reboots the system afterwards, if needed - *unattended-upgrades*).
 You can also use both, so security updates are installed automatically, and you get mails about normal updates to do them manually.